0xAliHn/kotlin-for-android-developers/test_whether_everything_is_ready.md

     android:layout_height="wrap_content"/>
 ```

-Then, manually add an import statement to the Activity (do not worry about what you do not understand).
+Now, add the synthetic import to the activity (don’t worry if you don’t understand much about it
+yet):

 ```kotlin
 import kotlinx.android.synthetic.main.activity_main.*